 Assessing the Impact of Cyclicality in an Investment – a Voice-of-Customer Informed Diligence Approach

+How a company will perform in weaker economic conditions is top of mind for investors when considering a potential acquisition.
 The starting point for that analysis is usually an examination of how the business fared during the last downturn.
 Studying prior financial performance – in terms of revenue, pricing and margins – is a critical first step.
 How steep was the decline?
 How fast was the recovery?
 Which segments (product lines, channels, geographies) were most affected?

 However, even the most thorough review of prior financial performance only provides a partial view of what may happen next, particularly since many industries have seen significant structural changes and disruptions since 2008 (for example, cohorts of experienced workers retiring and not being replaced; emergence of new substitutes and business models (e.g. SaaS), major changes in legislation, consolidation and integration along the value chain, etc.).